nadavspi/nadav.is-v1/source/writing/2013-12-24-on-making-this-website.markdown

 I'd like to give a special shout out to Brett Tersptra amazing [SearchLink][1846-017] OS X Service for making Markdown links so much easier.

 Getting the (unofficial) Markdown footnote syntax to work was kind of a bitch.
-I started out using the [redcarpet](!g “redcarpet markdown”) engine but it didn’t support them.
+I started out using the [redcarpet](https://github.com/vmg/redcarpet) engine but it didn’t support them.
 I tried a few others and almost settled on [kramdown][1846-018] except it was stupidly difficult to get the figure/img/figcaption pattern to parse right.
-Eventually I found [a branch of redcarpet](https://github.com/vmg/redcarpet.git) that will support footnotes—and automatic [smart quotes](!g “jason santa maria smart quotes”)—within Middleman.
+Eventually I got redcarpet working for footnotes—and automatic [smart quotes](http://smartquotesforsmartpeople.com/)—within Middleman by pulling the gem directly from GitHub.
 Yay.[^detour] The footnotes display inline thanks to the awesome [Bigfoot](!g “Bigfoot footnote”) jQuery plugin.

 [^tundra]: [Here’s a cool article by Ludwig on the making of FF Tundra](http://ilovetypography.com/2011/10/05/the-making-of-ff-tundra/).